RMHolsen/practice-theta/devlog.md

 Created PushDaButton Component
 Created ClickyButton Component
 Created RandomArt Component and artData data to feed it.
 This one might eventually get deployed.
+Created RandomColor Component.
+This one might also get deployed so I can pick a freaking color for my eyeshadow.